All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 We may get away with bumper music because it's just 10 to 15 seconds of each selection.

-May be considered fair usage.
+Maybe considered fair usage.

-Uh now, as to the other programs that do it, I can't speak for them.
+Now, as to the other programs that do it, I can't speak for them.

-Uh and we're the industry leader, and so we're not going to break the law.
+And we're the industry leader, and so we're not going to break the law.

-If you're caught, well, I'm exaggerating, but I mean, who wants to go to jail for you know copying a DVD to somebody, and then they're they're really watching this, so it's just what we're governed by here.
+Well, I'm exaggerating, but I mean, who wants to go to jail for copying a DVD to somebody?

-So wanted to get you up to speed on that big big day here, and uh we've all been looking forward to this, and it's actually a result of meeting a public demand.
+So wanted to get you up to speed on that big, big day here.

-When are you gonna start podcasting?
+When are you going to start a podcast?

-You know, we're very loyal to our radio stations that broadcast the program and and uh uh but since this is a subscriber service and we're not giving it away, uh uh we uh we made the decision that the demand is popular enough to what now Mr. Sturdley what are you laughing at now?
+And but since this is a subscriber service and we're not giving it away, we we made the decision that the demand is popular enough to what Mr. Sturdly, what are you laughing at now?

 What in the world did I say that is causing you to lose your composure in there?

-And you're sitting there laughing at what is it?
+And you're sitting there laughing.

 What is it?

-It drained really quickly.
+It drained really quickly?

 Okay, well, anyway, yeah, I do qualify because I bought my iPod before 2004.

-Uh it's not worth the time.
+It's not worth the time.

 I'll just go get a new iPod with a decent battery in it.